bz-888/project-1/README.md

 Brief psuedocode for gameplay:
     -index.html
         -set up boilerplater
-        -connect style.ss and app.js to index.html
+        -connect style.css and app.js to index.html
         -find/create and input black pawn, black queen, red pawn, and red queen as html elements -create element for board, likely div
-        -create element for each board cell, c1 through c8 and r1 through r8, set class for redSpace and blackSpace, likely divs
+        -create element for inner board, lively div -create element for each board cell, c1 through c8 and r1 through r8, set class for whiteSpace and brownSpace, likely divs
         -create element for title, likely h1
         -create element for turn, likely h2
         -create element for captured peices for each side like div - not for MVP